Mayur313/Real-Estate-Price-Prediction-Analysis/README.md

 - **Python**: Used `Matplotlib` and `Seaborn` for scatter plots and bar charts to explore feature correlations.
 - **Power BI**: Created an interactive dashboard to visualize:
   - Price trends across regions and property types.
-  - Comparative analysis based on amenities and seasonal trends.
+  - Comparative analysis based on amenities.

-### **4. Predictive Modeling**
-- Applied machine learning models like **Linear Regression** and **Random Forest** to predict property prices.
-- Evaluated model performance using metrics like RMSE and R-squared.

 ---